-An outline of aerobic respiration

-The simple equation given for aerobic respiration hides the fact ne second set of reactions is known as the Krebs cycle (see Section 5.1.3) and needs oxygen to proceed.
-The link reaction is needed to move the products of glycolysis into the Krebs cycle and the electron transport chain (see Section 5.1.4).
+that the complete process is a complex sense of reactions.
+Aerobic respiration takes place in two distinct phases.
+This first stage is known as glycolysis and does not require oxygen.
+A little ATP is produced here, but more importantly the splitting of the respiratory substrate begins and the molecules are prepared for entry into the second stage of the process.
+The second set of reactions is known as the Krebs cycle (see Section 5.1.3) and needs oxygen to proceed.
+The link reaction is needed to move the products of gylcolysis into the Krebs cycle and the electron transport chain (see Section 5.1.4).

-As in all biochemical pathways, the reactions are controlled by is in an inocremical patriwaya, the reactions are controlled in trivymes.
-Because each enzyme is specific to a particular rea many different enzymes are involved.
-The rate of the reactio frontrolled by inhibition of the various enzymes, usually by of chemicals in the reaction chain (see Section 5.1.2).
+As in all biochemical pathways, the reactions are controlled by enzymes.
+Because each enzyme is specific to a particular reaction, many different enzymes are involved.
+The rate of the reaction is controlled by hinbition of the various enzymes, usually by other chemicals in the reaction chain (see Section 5.1.2).

-Offernation in the reasonal members are dependent and that they rely on the presence of copyen to allow both parts of the respiratory process to occur and provide them with sufficient energy to survive.
-They may be able to cope with a temporary lack of oxygem, but only in the very short term.
-Some organizm can survive without oxygem, such a facultative amendene, while can rely on anaerobic respiration if necessary.
-There are a few members are considered to the control of the contro not use oxygen at all and may even be killed by it
+chemicals in the reaction chain (see Section 5.1.2).
+Most organisms depend on aerobic respiration, which means that they rely on the presence of oxygen to allow both parts of the respiratory process to occur and provide them with sufficient energy to survive.
+They may be able to cope with a temporary lack of oxygen, but only in the very short term.
+Some organisms can survive without oxygen, such as facultative amerobes, which can rely on anaerobic respiration if necessary.
+There are a few groups that cannot use oxygen at all and may even be killed by it (see fig D(b)).